 For Medicaid Partnership, submit evidence of the partnership and also brief information about the partner including their services relevant to the resident population, where they are based, and their experience working in the local community.

 6. Expert Recommendations

-Proposals that have been designated a primary priority/recommendation (15 points) or secondary priority/recommendation (10 points) by the applicable CoC for PSH applicants.
+Proposals that have been designated a primary priority/recommendation by the applicable CoC for PSH applicants.

 Proposals with a letter of support/recommendation from outside of a CoC meeting the following criteria: